 |Total n00b's guide: NES controller mod to use on DC|

 All right, so you've decided to mod a NES controller to play on the DC.
-When I first made one of these, I followed Marvin's tutorial and eventually, with some trials and tribulations, I got the controller working.
+I'm assuming for NesterDC, of course..
+Well sir, I must say you've made a fine choice.
+The NES more then any other DC emulated system I've tried just feels wrong on a DC pad, so I followed Marvin's tutorial and eventually, with some trials and tribulations (though in fact I did part of it sloppy enough select stopped working :-p.
+I later fixed it) I got the controller working.
 It functions perfectly as far as I can tell.
 It was good to use a NES pad again.

 This guide is designed for people with little to no experience in soldering/working with circuitry, as I was when I first attempted the NES-to-DC.
 A lot of pics and slow step-by-step instructions follow.
 A lot of this will be old stuff to many of you.
 Don't say I didn't warn you.

 Oh yeah, usual disclaimer: I can't be held responsible for any damage you do to yourself, others, your controller ports, your controllers or your DC.

 |You NEED the below stuff to follow this tutorial.
 Make sure you have it all.
 I included average prices as well, just so you know what this will set you back.|